 - Remove shrimp and sausage only.
 Set aside and cover lightly with foil.

 - Re-toss vegetables in the juices that remain from the sausage.
-Place contents back in the oven and increase the oven temperature to 425 degrees to roast for 10-12 more minutes, or until potatoes are completely cooked.
+Place contents back in the oven and increase the oven temperature to 425 degrees to roast for 10-12 more minutes, being careful not to burn the broccoli.
+Remove when potatoes are fully cooked and tender.

-- Remove from the oven.
-Add shrimp and sausage to the sheet pan with the fully cooked vegetables.
+- Add shrimp and sausage to the sheet pan with the cooked vegetables.
 Season with herbs de provence and serve warm.

 Cook shellfish and fish to a minimum internal temperature of 145 °F (62.8 °C)